Sometimes I try to look for things to do in my spare time.

 My father’s funeral was a painful lesson.
 As I was talking about his life, I was hyperaware of my own life and my own frailty.
 I was aware that one day someone would be telling the story of my life while I was lying in a coffin.

 I vowed to make the most of every moment of my time, to never waste a single minute.
 I determined then to find the best way how to make use of spare time.
+I would look for things to do in my spare time that actually mattered.

 If I had ten minutes of spare time, I would make use of all 600 seconds.